Radware/DP_Health_AWS/README.md

 ```

 ### Detector Lambda Upload and Test ###
-To use the Detector Lambda all content of "Detect" directory should be uploaded into the AWS Lambda, it's recomended to create a ZIP file with the content and upload it.<br>
+To use the Detector Lambda all content of "Detect" directory should be uploaded into the AWS Lambda.
+It is recommended to create and upload a ZIP file with the content.<br>
 As the Lambda doesn't require any input, any test event configuration will trigger the script.
-it's recomended to use the "Test" feature once to make sure the Metrics are created as well as making sure script is working as expected.
+It is recommended to use the "Test" feature once to make sure the Metrics are created as well as making sure the script is working as expected.

-After making sure script is running as expected, to make sure one lambda will be always up - lambda timeout should be adjusted to 15 minutes.
+After making sure script is running as expected, to make sure one Lambda will be always up, Lambda timeout should be adjusted to 15 minutes.

-In order to oporate in an environment with more than one DefernsePro in different VPC - create an environment variable valled `VpcId` (case sensitive) with the VPC as the Value.
+In order to operate in an environment with more than one DefernsePro in different VPCs, create an environment variable valled VpcId (case sensitive) with the VPC as the Value.

 ### Detector Lambda CloudWatch Alarms ###
-CloudWatch Alarm is used for setting thresholds on each of the metrics. <br>
+CloudWatch Alarm is used for setting thresholds on each of the metrics.<br>
-A separate Alarm shloud be created for each metric (it's recomended to set norification to all Alerts).<br>
+A separate Alarm should be created for each metric.
+(It is recommended to set notification to all Alerts.).

 ## Action Lambda ##
-this Lambda is responsible for:
+This Lambda is responsible for:
 1. discovering all relevant route tables (based on tags)
-2. replace association between Public and Protected object route table (for passing or bypassing the DefensePro)
+2. replacing association between Public and Protected object route table (for passing or bypassing the DefensePro)
-3. removal or association of the internet gateway from the `GatewayID` route table (for passing or bypassing the DefensePro)
+3. removing or associating of the internet gateway from the `GatewayID` route table (for passing or bypassing the DefensePro)

 ### Action Lambda CloudWatch Rules ###
-For performing the acctual bypass operation, use an additional Rule triggering Action Lambda on any change of the alarm configured in step [Alarms](#detector-lambda-cloudwatch-alarms) .<br>
+For performing the actual bypass operation, use an additional Rule triggering Action Lambda on any change of the alarm configured in step [Alarms](#detector-lambda-cloudwatch-alarms) .<br>
-the rule should be `event pattern` and configured with custome event pointing to the alarms, for example:
+The rule should be `event pattern` and configured with custom event pointing to the alarms, for example:
 ```
 {
   "source": [
     "aws.cloudwatch"
   ],
   "resources": [
-    "arn:aws:cloudwatch:REGION:ACCOUNT-ID:alarm:alarm 1",
-    "arn:aws:cloudwatch:REGION:ACCOUNT-ID:alarm:alarm 2"
+    "arn:aws:cloudwatch:REGION:ACCOUNT-ID:alarm:ALARM 1 NAME",
+    "arn:aws:cloudwatch:REGION:ACCOUNT-ID:alarm:ALARM 2 NAME"
   ],
   "detail-type": [
     "CloudWatch Alarm State Change"